chungmcl/KenwoodeHighSchoolLibraryDatabase/README.md

 # Kenwoode High School Library Database

-Hello!
-Thank you for testing my application.

-It is recommended that you open the .sln file to view the code and project in Microsoft Visual Studio.
-(A free download can be found at https://www.visualstudio.com/) Organizational tools have been included in the project code to assist in code readiblity, and function best with Microsoft Visual Studio.

-A release build can be found in KenwoodeHighSchoolLibraryDatabase\bin\Release

-Kenwoode High School Library Database was programmed in C#.NET, XAML, and SQL.
+Library database software application for the 2017-2018 FBLA Coding & Programming competition.
+Placed 4th place at FBLA Washington State competition, advanced to FBLA National Competition and placed in Top 12.

+Developed with C#.NET, XAML, and SQL, within the Microsoft Visual Studio 2017 IDE and Microsoft Access.
+Originally maintained in VSTS and imported to GitHub.

+Kenwoode High School is a fictional high school created for the use of this competition.